List of Black Lightning characters: Helga Jace

 Dr. Helga Jace (portrayed by Jennifer Riker) is a convicted mad scientist from Markovia and old acquaintance of Tobias Whale who is roped into helping Lynn and the A.S.A. treat the metahumans.
-One notable illegal experiment that Dr. Jace did caused 10 people to lose their feet and one to die.
-To punish her, an implant is placed in her ankle that prevents Dr. Jace from leaving the designated area.
 After being re-incarcerated when some of the pod children die from the trial run of the treatment, she is sprung from her cell by Todd Greene where it was revealed that she made the anti-aging serum that Tobias took.
-Helga Jace then takes Tobias Whale to where the remaining pod children are.
+Jace then takes Tobias Whale to where the remaining pod children are.
 After being defeated by Lynn Stewart, Jace has some info for them to use.
 After giving them that info, Jace is taken away by Deputy Chief Henderson.
 While in police custody, she is taken by Instant who was hired by the Markovians to reclaim Jace.

 In season three, Jace was seen with Yuri Mosin's Markovian army.
 After Instant leaves upon Mosin wiring the money to his account, Jace states that Lynn has found a way to stabilize the meta-gene as they will obtain the information so that they can stabilize the metahumans on the Markovians' side.
 Brandon mentioned to Jennifer that he came to Freeland to look for Jace who is responsible for killing his mother.
 When Lynn is brought to Markovia, Jace works to gain Lynn's trust.
 This results in a cat fight that is broken up by Mosin.
 While getting some medicing to deal with Lynn's Green Light withdrawal, Jace states to Mosin that she has won Lynn's trust.
 Gravedigger later appears to take over the operation from Mosin where it was revealed that he had the same serum that Jace made for Tobias Whale.
 When Black Lightning raids the facility, Brandon finally encountered Jace and started to create an earthquake only for Grayle to knock him out and have both of them evacuated.
-Gambi was revealed to have originally assisted in evacuating Dr. Jace from Markovia and stated that he should've disobeyed orders and did away with her.
-Jennifer brought Brandon to Dr. Jace to get information on her mother whose ashes he kept in crystallized form.
+Gambi was revealed to have originally assisted in evacuating Jace from Markovia and stated that he should've disobeyed orders and did away with her.
+Jennifer brought Brandon to Jace to get information on her mother whose ashes he kept in crystallized form.
 She stated that she was killed by his father who also had earth-based forms.
-Brandon throws the crystallized ash into Dr. Jace's left shoulder and leaves with Jennifer.
-Brandon later held Dr. Jace in his apartment so that she can tell him all about his father.
-While Brandon is assisting Black Lightning in rescuing Lightning from the Markovians, Commander Williams breaks into Brandon's apartment and kills Dr. Jace as a way to remove classified information.
+Brandon throws the crystallized ash into Jace's left shoulder and leaves with Jennifer.
+Brandon later held Jace in his apartment so that she can tell him all about his father.
+While Brandon is assisting Black Lightning in rescuing Lightning from the Markovians, Commander Williams breaks into Brandon's apartment and kills Jace as a way to remove classified information.